 If you’re trying to save money, eating healthy can be a challenge.
 According to the Harvard School of Public Health’s (HSPH) 2013 study, healthy food costs more than less nutritious options.
 HSPH found that the average American consumer pays $1.50 more each day when they eat healthy food.
 Over the course of a year, an individual who sticks to a healthy diet pays over $500 more on groceries.

 That price gap remains.
-How do you eat healthy on a budget when the food you want to put in your body is more expensive?
+How do you eat healthier and maintain a balance in your diet on a budget when the food you want to put in your body is more expensive?
 Here are a few tips to help you save money without sacrificing the quality of your food.

 Plan and Prepare Meals